bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 ''''''

 First, make sure you have enabled the ``proxy_balancer`` and ``rewrite`` modules.

-Then you need to add balancers for both http and websocket protocols.
+Add balancers for both http and websocket protocols:

 .. code-block :: apache